phoenix-oosd/EVTC-Log-Parser/README.md

 ## User Manual ##

+### Setting Up ###

-Because of the way Java works in tandem with Windows you don't want to run the program by double-clicking ` evtc_log_parser.jar `.
-Instead you will have to use the supplied `run .bat`, more on this later.
-For basic use you can double click `run .bat` which will open up a console with a menu.
+Because of the way Java works in tandem with Windows, you don't want to run the program by just double-clicking ` evtc_log_parser.jar `.
+Instead you will have to run using the supplied `run .bat`, but more on this later.
+First you want to create a folder to contain the two files.

 On the very first run, the following folders are created in the launch directory: `/logs/`, `/graphs/`, and `/tables/`.
 You will want to re-run the program after it detects `/logs/` is empty.
 Copy .evtc file(s) for parsing into /logs/.
 The program will recursively search `/logs/` and its subdirectories for `.evtc files`.
 Both `/graphs/` and `/tables/` are output folders for the related options.

+### Basic Use ###

+For basic use you can double click `run .bat` which will open up a console with a menu.
 Enter the option you want by number (e.g. 1 for Final DPS) and press Enter to confirm.
 Each  ` .evtc ` file in `/logs/` will be processed.
-The results will be displayed directly in the console or be directed to the appropiate folders.
+The results will be displayed directly into the console, or be directed to files in the subdirectories where appropriate.

 ### Locating the Logs ###

-The ` .evtc ` files are automatically created by ` arcdps ` at the end of boss encounters.
+The ` .evtc ` files are automatically created by ` arcdps ` at the end of encounters.
-Your files can be found at ` Documents\arcdps.cbtlogs `, each subdirectory corresponds to a different boss encounter.
+Your files can be found at ` Documents\arcdps.cbtlogs `, each subdirectory corresponds to a different encounter.
 Consult the table below to find the logs you need want to analyze.